SoyTorete/WoW-PServer-Launcher/README.md

 - Create Account from launcher
 - Game Client Downloader with progressbar and download speed etc
 - In DEVMODE see bug tracker tickets
+- Icons !
+- Bugtracker with attatchment support
+-

 INSTALLATION OF THE BACKEND AND SERVER SETUP: